DevopediaOrg/express-blog/README.md

 To get a high-level overview, read [Node.js](https://devopedia.org/node-js) and [Express.js](https://devopedia.org/express-js) articles on Devopedia.
 Although optional, you can also study Devopedia's [basic tutorial on Node.js](https://github.com/DevopediaOrg/nodejs-basic).

 The rest of this document guides you through the project step by step.
 To try out code at a particular step, checkout the relevant branch.
 For example, to checkout code of `br0.1` branch, run command `git checkout br0.1`.
 Branch names are mentioned in section headers.
+With the command `git branch -a` you can list all branches.